taming-the-state-in-react/taming-the-state-in-react/manuscript/04-redux-react/00-redux-in-react.md

 # Redux in React

 In the last chapters, you got to know plain Redux.
 It helps you to manage a predictable state object.
 However, you want to use this state object in an application eventually.
 It can be any JavaScript application that has to deal with state management.
-The principle of Redux could be deployed in any programming language to manage a state object.
+The principle of Redux could be deployed to any programming language to manage a state object.

 State management in single page applications (SPAs) is one of these use cases where Redux can be applied.
 These applications are usually built with a framework (Angular) or view layer library (React, Vue), but most often these solutions lack of a sophisticated state management solution.
 That's where Redux comes into play.
 The book focuses on React, but you can apply the learnings to other solutions, such as Angular and Vue, too.